MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 <summary>How do I keep a specific thread shown alongside my content?</summary>

 Collaborative Stageview from a deep link or API comes with the additional threadId parameter.
-You can explicitly define the chat thread to be displayed in the side panel for your specific contentUrl.
+You can explicitly define the chat thread to be displayed in the side panel for your specific `contentUrl`.
 For more information about retrieving a threadId, see [get conversation thread](/graph/api/group-get-thread).

 </br>